Interactive logon: Do not require CTRL+ALT+DEL

 Describes the best practices, location, values, and security considerations for the Interactive logon: Do not require CTRL+ALT+DEL security policy setting.

-This security setting determines whether pressing CTRL+ALT+DEL is required before a user can log on.
+This security setting determines whether pressing CTRL+ALT+DEL is required before a user can sign in.

-If this policy setting is enabled on a device, a user is not required to press CTRL+ALT+DEL to log on.
+If this policy setting is enabled on a device, a user isn't required to press CTRL+ALT+DEL to sign in.

-If this policy is disabled, any user is required to press CTRL+ALT+DEL before logging on to the Windows operating system (unless they are using a smart card for logon).
+If this policy is disabled, any user is required to press CTRL+ALT+DEL before logging on to the Windows operating system (unless they're using a smart card for signing in).

-Microsoft developed this feature to make it easier for users with certain types of physical impairments to log on to device running the Windows operating system; however, not having to press the CTRL+ALT+DELETE key combination leaves users susceptible to attacks that attempt to intercept their passwords.
-Requiring CTRL+ALT+DELETE before users log on ensures that users are communicating by means of a trusted path when entering their passwords.
+Microsoft developed this feature to make it easier for users with certain types of physical impairments to sign in to a device running the Windows operating system; however, not having to press the CTRL+ALT+DELETE key combination leaves users susceptible to attacks that attempt to intercept their passwords.
+Requiring CTRL+ALT+DELETE before users sign in ensures that users are communicating through a trusted path when entering their passwords.

-A malicious user might install malware that looks like the standard logon dialog box for the Windows operating system, and capture a user's password.
-The attacker can then log on to the compromised account with whatever level of user rights that user has.
+A malicious user might install malware that looks like the standard sign-in dialog box for the Windows operating system, and capture a user's password.
+The attacker can then sign in to the compromised account with whatever level of user rights that user has.

 - Not defined

 - We recommend that you set Disable CTRL+ALT+DEL requirement for logon to Not configured.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options